coderbydesign/angularjs_scaffold/README.md

     index.html.haml

-This can be changed to use .erb in the initial install with option --markup=erb
+This can be changed to use .erb in the initial install with option

-    routes.coffee.erb
+    --markup=erb

+No big deal, but this makes it clear that the AngularJS templates can take advantage of 'server-side provisioning'.
+If that term is unclear, I suggest you look at the file

+    routes.coffee.haml (or routes.coffee.erb)

 where the AngularJS routes are populated by Rails route helpers.
 It just makes sense that the server should specify to the view how it should be accessed.